baoon/custom-keyboard/README.md

 # custom-keyboard
-A custom 60% keyboard built from scratch with Pro Micro and hand-wired matrix
+This is custom 60% keyboard built from scratch with Pro Micro, custom firmware using Arduino IDE, and hand-wired matrix

+## features
+- 60% ANSI keyboard
+- Arduino Pro Micro microcontroller
+- firmware written in Arduino IDE
+- Case built in Fusion 360 with keycaps